nandofioretto/bibliography/private_generative_models/README.md

     - This paper was submitted to CCS-18 and seem to be rejected.
     - Need to check its privacy guarantees.

-- Differentially Private Releasing via Deep Generative Model
+- Differentially Private Releasing via Deep Generative Model (Technical Report)
     <a name='Zhang:18'></a>
     [[Paper]](https://arxiv.org/abs/1801.01594)